sardus1970/JR_BLE_Gamepad/README.md

 ​	*`number of channels * 2 ms + 2.6 ms = frame size in milliseconds`*

-The 2.6 ms in the above formula is the minimum sync pulse length plus a little margin (...this sketch allows for shorter sync pulses than the standard 4.6 ms)
+The 2.6 ms in the above formula is the 2.5 ms minimum sync pulse length plus a little margin (...this sketch allows for shorter sync pulses than the standard 4.6 ms)

 As an example, if you only need 6 channels you will get: